ajbleasdale/PhenoTrap/README.md

 ## 2. Dataset Labelling

-Several of these scripts are optional depending on the labelling procedure 2-1_serve-images.py - optional for HITL labelling or moving dataset to a new PC 2-2_label-studio-interface for implementation into Label Studio software - Not to run in Python 2-3_JSON-combiner.py - run if using multiple smaller label-studio projects 2-4_JSON-reclass.py - use for renaming classes or combining multiple classes into a single class
+## 2. Dataset labelling

+This stage converts selected camera-trap images into semantic segmentation training data.
+Images can be annotated manually in Label Studio or through the human-in-the-loop (HITL) workflow.

+Run the required scripts in the following order:

+1. `2-1_serve-images.py` – Optional; serves images for HITL annotation or when transferring the annotation dataset to another computer.
+2. `2-2_label-studio-interface` – Label Studio interface configuration.
+This is
+   imported into Label Studio and is not run as a Python script.
+3. `2-3_JSON-combiner.py` – Optional; combines annotations exported from
+   multiple Label Studio projects.
+4. `2-4_JSON-reclass.py` – Optional; renames classes or merges multiple
+   annotation classes.
+5. `2-5_JSON-to-PNG-mask.py` – Converts Label Studio JSON annotations to
+   segmentation masks.
+6. `2-6_dataset-partition.py` – Partitions the labelled dataset for model
+   development.
+7. `2-7_HITL-mask-to-JSON.py` – [explanation]

 ## 3. Segmentation Model Training
 3-1_PhenoTrap training - used to fine-tune model